confluentinc/ksql/docs/installation/server-config/security.rst

 All ACLs described are ``ALLOW`` ACLs, where the principal is the user the KSQL server has authenticated as, with the Apache Kafka cluster, or an appropriate group that includes the authenticated KSQL user.

-.. tip:: For more information about ACLs, see :ref:`kafka_authorization`.
+.. tip:: For more information about ACLs, see `Authorization using ACLs <https://docs.confluent.io/current/kafka/authorization.html>`__.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ACLs on Literal Resource Pattern